CrossRoadsOptics/crossroadoptics.github.io/downloads.md

 permalink: /downloads/
 ---

+This software is intended for advanced users who have either worked directly with us or have been trained to use the system.
+If you'd like to use our software, but are unsure how, please contact us via the email at the bottom of the page.

+If you are going to attempt o use our software, it is free to use in its current state, however, this is subject to change in the future.
+If you would like to give it a try on your own, feel free to grab the application below.
+Please note, this software is only part of the processing platform, and as such, you will need to set up a private server with our cloud processing system.

 # Software Downloads

 [![Santos Traffic analysis executable][1]][2] | | | [![Santos Traffic analysis executable][3]][4] | | | [![Santos Traffic analysis executable][5]][6]